Shopify/remote-dom/README.md

 # Remote DOM

 Remote DOM lets you recreate a tree of [DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) between JavaScript environments.
 You can think of it as an alternative to using an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe): with Remote DOM, a developer builds up a tree of DOM elements in a sandboxed environment to render their user interface, just as they do inside an `<iframe>`.
-However, unlike an `<iframe>`, Remote DOM renders those DOM elements as part of the top-level HTML document, allowing UI elements to be more consistent, and preventing the need to load potentially-large JavaScript and CSS assets multiple times.
+However, unlike an `<iframe>`, Remote DOM renders those DOM elements as part of the top-level HTML document, allowing you to control what UI elements are rendered, and preventing the need to load potentially-large JavaScript and CSS assets multiple times.

 To help you use sandboxed JavaScript environments that are less expensive than a full `<iframe>`, Remote DOM also offers a minimal polyfill of key DOM APIs.
 This lets you use frameworks that would usually need to be run on the top-level HTML page, like [Preact](https://preactjs.com) and [Svelte](https://svelte.dev), inside of a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 ## Examples

-- [Minimal iframe](./examples/minimal-iframe/): an example using the smallest number of Remote DOM APIs to mirror basic HTML between a main page and an `<iframe>`.
+- [Getting started](./examples/getting-started/), where we show the most basic usage of Remote DOM in order to synchronize the text content of an element between a main page and an `<iframe>`.
-- [Custom elements](./examples/custom-elements/): an example that defines custom elements, and synchronizes an HTML tree between a main page and an `<iframe>`.
-- [Preact in a web worker](./examples/preact-web-worker/): an example that uses Remote DOM to render a Preact application inside of a web worker.
-- [Svelte in a web worker, rendered by React](./examples/svelte-web-worker/): an example that uses Remote DOM to render a Svelte application inside of a web worker, which is rendered by a React application on the host page.
+- [Custom elements](./examples/custom-elements/), where we extend the first example to allow the sandboxed environment to render custom button element.
+- [“The kitchen sink”](./examples/kitchen-sink/), where we show off a more fully-featured implementation of Remote DOM.
+This includes custom elements with properties, events, and methods, and the ability to sandbox UI in a web worker.
+The same sandboxed example is implemented in “vanilla” JavaScript, [htm](https://github.com/developit/htm), [Preact](https://preactjs.com), [React](https://react.dev), [Svelte](https://svelte.dev), and [Vue](https://vuejs.org).

 ## Building a project with Remote DOM